 Here is the radical bit:

 this critical voice is usually the voice of one parent, and occasionally both.

 As hard as this is to process, it is the reality.
 It sometimes takes a long time to connect the dots between our parent’s negative attitude towards us and the voice in our head.
 In order to recover we dive in deep because this voice is our key driver.

 What I suggest is to separate out the critical thoughts whilst remembering where you’ve heard that statement before.
 This will stand you in good stead for when you undertake more in-depth work on yourself.

 Whether you go into therapy or run with a program like ‘A Program Of Miracles’, understanding that there is a critical voice that runs our life is a key milestone in anybody’s evolvement in lifting self esteem.

 By discovering and acknowledging that voice, it’s the first step in silencing it.
 Learning to silence that voice will directly increase self-esteem.
 A healthier and more accurate sense of self will emerge.

 This is not dissimilar to how people break away from the brainwashing of a cult.

-SIGN UP FOR MY BEAT ANXIETY COURSE:
+SIGN UP FOR MY FREE ANXIETY FIRST AID KIT: